Armita84/podcast-app-corise/README.md

 5- The podcast episode summary, the episode title, image and the guest info and highlighted moments; as well as the review and rate done by AI are shown in the newsletter page in the Streamlit app.

-Users can navigate to different episodes from the left sidebar of the app and read the summary of that episode.
+You navigate to different episodes from the left sidebar of the app and read the summary of that episode.

 You can listen to the Podcast Audio in the app as well.

 ## Files/Folders in the Repo: